What is a dental sealant?

 What does a dental sealant look like?

-A dental sealant can be clear, white in colour or have a small hue or tint.
+A dental sealant can be transparent, white in colour or have a small hue or tint.
 This will depend on the type of dental material that is used.

 Having a dental sealant can usually be done in one dental visit.
-There is no pain associated with this procedure and it is not very invasive.
+There is no pain associated with this procedure, and it is not very invasive.
 Some dental offices may perform an alternate procedure called a preventive resin.
+Contact us for more information on this procedure.